Not Your Typical Tourist

 Step 3: The Human Connection and Unexpected Kin

-This outreach quickly generated a crucial lead inside China.
-This local Chinese contact actively followed up on the information and successfully connected us to a 75-year-old man who claimed to be my father-in-law’s first cousin!
+A kind Samaritan in Thailand saw my post and cross-posted it to Xiaohongshu (小红书).
+This outreach directly generated a lead inside China: a 75-year-old man who claimed to be my father-in-law’s first cousin!

-Using my limited Mandarin, I arranged a video call between the uncle, my father-in-law, my husband, and my sister-in-law.
-The uncle was certain of the relationship, stating that the names on the tombstone photos were enough proof, despite our immediate family lacking the zupu (族谱—the clan genealogy book), which may or may not still exist today.
+Using WeChat’s built-in translation feature, we arranged a video call.
+The uncle was certain of the relationship, stating that the names on our Thai tombstone photos were enough proof, despite our family lacking the zupu (族谱—genealogy book).

-A small, sweet cultural note: The uncle gently corrected me on a traditional custom, explaining that as a woman, I should simply refer to my husband’s father as “my father” (since only my husband has an in-law relationship), and I’ve since been making efforts to refer to him as “gung gung (公公).”
+Cultural Note: The uncle gently corrected me—as a woman, I should refer to my father-in-law as “my father” (since only my husband has an in-law relationship).
+I’ve since been making an effort to use the term “Gung Gung” (公公).

 Step 4: Shifting to a Guided Reconnection

-We are proceeding with the trip planning, cautiously aware that this link, while highly promising, still needs in-person validation.
-As we joked, if it turns out to be not the right connection, we’ll simply make new friends in China!
+• Validation: We are proceeding with caution, aware that this link still needs in-person validation.
+As we joked: if it turns out to be the wrong connection, we’ll simply make new friends in China!

 Key Resources Used